Most Effective Products

 Watering your lawn can prevent White Mite activity

-Outdoors, watering regularly has shown to discourage White Mite activity.
-Water on a weekly basis at a rate of 1 to 1.5 inches, but be sure not to overwater as this may invite more pest activity to your yard.
+• Watering regularly outdoors has been shown to discourage White Mite activity.
+Water weekly at a rate of 1 to 1.5 inches, but be sure not to overwater, as this may invite more pest activity to your yard.

-Finally, perform a preventative application of Supreme IT around your yard and perimeter on a quarterly basis to ensure total control of White Mites and more pests all year round.
+• Finally, perform a quarterly preventative application of Supreme IT around your yard and perimeter to ensure total control of White Mites and other pests all year round.

 Key Takeaways